If you’re giving your dog an affectionate stroke and cuddle and stumble across a crusty scab, it may worry you or send you into a panic.

 But, you can try to prevent crusty scabs with some at-home remedies too.

 Healthy diet.
 Often, diet deficiencies can create problems for dog’s skin and coats, causing dry scratchy skin which they lick and itch.
 Ensuring that your pup has a high-quality, balanced diet by feeding them dog food full of vitamins and minerals can be the first step in protecting your pet from crusty scabs.
+Ask your vet if your pup could also benefit from a multivitamin in their diet — our favorite is Natural Dog Company’s Multivitamin because it’s made with premium ingredients like organic turmeric and coenzyme Q10.

 Fish oil/skin and coat supplements.
 Sometimes a good diet just isn’t enough.
 If your pet isn’t responding to dietary changes you may want to try supplements that will boost their nutrition.
 Small amounts of Omega-6 and omega-3 fatty acids are good for your pooch’s skin and coats.